trustthevote/Rocky/doc/setup.md

 For a complete custom deployment, many of the files in `app/assets` and `config/locales` should be customized to your brand.

+## c.
+Getting the app to run locally

+Once RVM is installed (and the appropriate ruby version and gemset have been set up) and all of the example .yml and .env files have been turned into the real versions, run:

+  $ gem install bundler
+  $ bundle install

+If the database hasn't been created yet, set that up by running

+  $ bundle exec rake db:create
+  $ bundle exec rake db:migrate
+  $ bundle exec rake db:bootstrap

 ## 2. Configure deploy scripts